Seng Girls Sewing up a storm (well, a shirt actually)

 As this program trial continues, we are again appreciative of the Fung (1906) Foundation getting behind this program.
 As we see so many of these girls mature from being young girls to now young women, we share LOVEQTRA’s burden to find and create opportunities that will see them move safely and confidently into genuine work opportunities and eventual independence.
 Thank you everyone for journeying with the Seng Girls Home project – a project that is today “bringing hope of a better tomorrow” to 160 girls.

-CHINA | HUSKY ENERGY TAILORING SKILLS PROGRAM FOR WOMEN
+CHINA | EDUCATE GIRLS | HUSKY ENERGY TAILORING SKILLS PROGRAM FOR WOMEN

-The Incredible Progress of Women in the Husky Energy Tailoring Skills Program
+The 2024 Graduates of the Husky Energy Tailoring Skills Program for Women

 CHINA | SUPPORT A REMOTE VOLUNTEER TEACHER